 Pershing's strategy was to surround the Moros and wait them out while attempting to induce them to surrender, a strategy that worked effectively: the Bud Dajo campaign ended with only twelve Moro casualties.
 But in his report Pershing seemed keenly aware that the best approach was not to take any action that would encourage religious fanaticism:

-Other anecdotal accounts attribute Pershing's success to his merely threatening to do as described:
+As William Lambers noted, Pershing executed no Muslims.
+At most, anecdotal accounts attributed Pershing's success to his merely threatening to do as described:

-Yet another account, from the 1938 book Jungle Patrol, attributes the deed to someone other than Pershing:
+Yet another account, from the 1938 book Jungle Patrol, attributed the deed to someone other than Pershing:

 Nonetheless, the "discouraging Muslim terrorists by burying them with pigs" concept is still invoked in the modern era, even if the evidence of its use (or success) remains nebulous: